 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Geraldine is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Geraldine is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Geraldine who work in business and financial occupations (15.04%), architecture and engineering (14.10%), and healthcare (9.21%).
+Overall, Geraldine is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Geraldine who work in architecture and engineering (14.56%), business and financial occupations (13.08%), and sales jobs (12.66%).

-Geraldine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Geraldine does not have a public transit system used by locals to get to and from work.

-The education level of Geraldine citizens is substantially higher than the typical US community, as 31.22% of adults in Geraldine have at least a bachelor's degree.
+The overall education level of Geraldine is somewhat higher than in the average US city of 21.84%: 28.74% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Geraldine in 2018 was $34,688, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
-This equates to an annual income of $138,752 for a family of four.
+The per capita income in Geraldine in 2022 was $31,096, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $124,384 for a family of four.
 However, Geraldine contains both very wealthy and poor people as well.

 The people who call Geraldine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Geraldine residents report their race to be White, followed by Native American.
 Important ancestries of people in Geraldine include English, Irish, German, Eastern European, and Scottish.